How To Hide Your Browsing History and Protect Your Privacy

 Internet service providers (ISPs)

-Your ISP can see the exact website pages you visit along with the amount of time spent on each site.
+Your internet service provider can see the exact website pages you visit, along with the amount of time spent on each site.
 This allows your internet provider to monitor and record your browsing history to improve their network performance for you, comply with any legal requirements, or target advertisements at you.

 Browsers